 Fig. 5.
 Upper: Emission channeling data recorded using a position sensitive silicon detector.
-The colour scale corresponds to the angular dependent yield of channeled beta particles emitted from radioactive 56Mn probes implanted into a GaAs (semiconductor) sample.10 The data are fitted to simulations from which the site location of Mn in the GaAs matrix can be determined enhancing the understanding of electrical, optical and magnetic influence of dopants in semiconductors Lower: an artist impression from quantum chemistry calculations of a heavy metal ion binding protein.
+The colour scale corresponds to the angular dependent yield of channeled beta particles emitted from radioactive Mn probes implanted into a GaAs (semiconductor) sample.
+The data are fitted to simulations from which the site location of Mn in the GaAs matrix can be determined enhancing the understanding of electrical, optical and magnetic influence of dopants in semiconductors Lower: an artist impression from quantum chemistry calculations of a heavy metal ion binding protein.
 The position of the heavy metal, a radioactive Cd probe in this case, was determined by perturbed angular correlation measurements.

-Most of the beams have been used for Coulomb excitation measurements or fewnucleon transfer reactions using a dedicated particle and gamma-ray detector array for low-intensity low-multiplicity RIB experiments (Fig. 7).
+While the original goals of this Radioactive beam EXperiment at ISOLDE - REX-ISOLDE project (Fig. 6) were limited to energies up to 2 MeV/u and masses below A=50, the concept proved to be very successful and meanwhile beams with A/Q ratio <4.5 and with masses up to 220 have been accelerated up to 3 MeV/u.
+Most of the beams have been used for Coulomb excitation measurements or few-nucleon transfer reactions using a dedicated particle and gamma-ray detector array for low-intensity low-multiplicity RIB experiments (Fig. 7).